i~HD AI Policy

 • AI-driven decisions must be understandable and explainable to users.

-• Employees and stakeholders must have mechanisms to challenge AI-driven decisions and request human intervention where necessary.
+• i~HD personnel and stakeholders must have mechanisms to challenge AI-driven decisions and request human intervention where necessary.

 • Implement cybersecurity best practices to secure AI systems against threats.